 Handwritten sympathy notes, personal emails, flowers, Mass cards, contributions to charities, and acts of kindness should always be acknowledged and by the recipient, if possible.
 The exception is when the writer asks that her note not be acknowledged—a thoughtful thing to do when writing a close friend or when someone you know well will receive a great number of condolences.
 Sympathy cards with no personal message, online sympathy notes, and visits to the funeral home or the service don’t need to be acknowledged in writing.
 Letters of thanks are customarily written to pallbearers, honorary pallbearers, ushers, eulogists, and readers.

 If the list of acknowledgements is so long or the recipient isn’t up to the task, a family member or a friend may write the acknowledgements: “Mom asks me to thank you for your beautiful flowers and kind message of sympathy.”

 Following is a sample response:

 On behalf of my family, I want to thank you for your expression of sympathy after the death of my sister, Louise.
 The beautiful floral wreath meant all the more to us because it came from lifelong friends.

-A personal message on a note card is preferable to any printed card, and it only takes a moment to write "Thank you for your beautiful flowers" or "Thank you for your note.
-Your kind words have been a comfort."
+A personal message on a note card is preferable to a printed card, and it only takes a moment to write “Thank you for your beautiful flowers” or “Thank you for your note.
+Your kind words have been a comfort.”
 If you use the printed acknowledgements given to you by the funeral director, add a personal message.
 When the list of condolences is long, these printed cards can serve as intermediary thanks until more personal acknowledgements can be written.